Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 February 2012: Twenty-two members of a peaceful, religious environmental group were arrested.

 July 16, 2012: Three land rights activists were tried under Article 88 of Vietnam’s Penal Code for “propaganda against the state.”
 They had led peaceful protests, voiced concerns about corruption concerning land, and were accused of distributing information and encouraging people to participate in anti-China protests.
-Dinh Van Nhuong and Do Van Hoa received four years each (and three years house arrest), and Nguyen Kim Nhan received 5.5 yeas (and four years house arrest).
+Dinh Van Nhuong and Do Van Hoa were sentenced to four years each (and three years house arrest), and Nguyen Kim Nhan received 5.5 yeas (and four years house arrest).

 July 30, 2012: Ta Phong Tan’s mother, Dang Thi Kim Lieng, died after setting herself on fire to protest her daughter’s unjust imprisonment.